DinithMPerera/QuickMart-OracleSql-Database/README.md

 2. Write the DDL (SQL Code) for defining the table structure and implement the right primary and foreign key constraints.

-3. Populate the tables with appropriate test data, by considering question 4.
+3. Populate the tables with appropriate test data.